libsdl-org/SDL/docs/README-migration.md

 SDL_AttachVirtualJoystick() and SDL_AttachVirtualJoystickEx() now return the joystick instance ID instead of a device index, and return 0 if there was an error.

+SDL_GetJoystickAxis() takes the state as an output parameter and returns 0 if the function succeeds or a negative error code if there was an error.

 The following functions have been renamed:
 * SDL_JoystickAttachVirtual() => SDL_AttachVirtualJoystick()
 * SDL_JoystickAttachVirtualEx() => SDL_AttachVirtualJoystickEx()